Yasamin-karima/SBU_multiplayer-snake-game/README.md

 download the zip file and then run main.cpp to start the game.

-description : 1 to three people can play this snake game.
+description : One to three people can play this snake game.
 Every player who enters his information is registered in the game and can play again with others whenever he wants.
 The score of all players is saved and can be seen on the leaderboard.